liyang007700/CSA-Monitor/README.md

 *Webpack, Grunt, Eslint, Jasmine, SASS/**LESS**, TravisCI, ES6*

 Widgets
 ----
-We will create several small widgets for this tool, includ:
+We will create several small widgets for this tool, include:

 ### Dialog:
 \#1.
 Add dialog tag in html